vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 What we can do is:

 - remove the offending transactions after the block is scheduled, i.e., not process them
-- update the state once a block is finalized and block transactions based on the new state
+- update the state once a block is finalised and block transactions based on the new state
 - delete transactions from every (honest) validators mempool based on the new state.

 Thus, no matter what the anti-spam policy is, there is a scenario where someone creates